Magnum

 I traced Starkweather’s path through Wyoming by following ravens,

-& now they’ve led me back to Chi-Town just to see if the place is worth saving.
+& now they’ve led me back to Chi-Town just to see if the place is

 (I hope the new guy Daddy hired is as good as me at lathing.)